Through My Eyes. Again - Cover

 “Well?”

-I stared at her, equally stunned.
+I stared at her, stunned.

-Now even Mutti Frida was pushing for me to go.
+Even Mutti Frida was pushing for me to go.

 All of this ran through my head as we ate supper and sat there reading afterwards.

 My mother and sister were in the lounge room when I arrived home.
-My sister briefly raised her head and then returned to her book, but my mother put down her newspaper and patted the settee, inviting me to sit beside her.
+My sister raised her head and then returned to her book, but my mother put down her newspaper and patted the settee, inviting me to sit beside her.
 “Hello, Will.
-You’re becoming a local star.”
+You’re becoming a bit of a local star.”
 She smiled as I sat down beside her.
 “Are you any closer to deciding what to do?”

 My sister frowned.
 “I don’t see what all the fuss is about.
 It can’t matter what some random boy does?”